The Disappeared (Northern Ireland): 1970s

-Brendan Megraw (23) was abducted by the Irish Republican Army (IRA) from his home in Twinbrook, Belfast, on 8 April 1978.
-At the time of his disappearance, he was newly married, and his wife was expecting their first child.
+Brendan Megraw (23), was taken by the IRA from his home in Twinbrook, Belfast, on 8 April 1978.
+At the time, he was newly married, and his wife was expecting their first child.
 On the morning of his abduction, a group of men entered his home, restrained his pregnant wife, and administered an injection they claimed would keep her calm.
 When he returned home, he was taken by the men and never seen again.
 On 1 October 2014, remains discovered in a drainage ditch at Oristown Bog, County Meath, were confirmed through DNA testing in early November 2014 to be his.
-His remains were returned to his family for burial.
-A funeral service was held on 14 November 2014, at St Oliver Plunkett Church, West Belfast.
-Following the service, he was buried alongside his parents at St Joseph's Cemetery in Glenavy, County Antrim.
-An inquest held in December 2015 determined that he died from a gunshot wound to the forehead.
+A funeral service was held on 14 November at St Oliver Plunkett Church, West Belfast, after which he was buried alongside his parents at St Joseph's Cemetery in Glenavy, County Antrim.
+An inquest held in December 2015 determined that he had died from a gunshot wound to the forehead.

-Captain Robert Nairac (28) was a British Army officer serving in the Grenadier Guards during the Troubles.
+Robert Nairac (28) was a British Army officer serving in the Grenadier Guards during the Troubles.
 On 15 May 1977, while working undercover, he was abducted outside the Three Steps Inn in Dromintee, South Armagh.
-He was taken across the border to Flurry Bridge, County Louth, where he was beaten and shot by the IRA.
+He was transported over the border to Flurry Bridge, County Louth, where he was beaten and shot by the IRA.
 His body is believed to have been secretly buried, and despite multiple searches, his remains have never been found.
-The Independent Commission for the Location of Victims’ Remains (ICLVR) has conducted investigations, but efforts to locate his burial site remain unsuccessful.
+The ICLVR has conducted investigations, but efforts to locate his burial site have been unsuccessful.

-John McClory (18) and Brian McKinney (22) were abducted and killed by the Provisional IRA on 25 May 1978, with their remains discovered in Colgagh Bog, County Monaghan, on 29 June 1999, having been secretly buried for over two decades.
-McKinney had allegedly stolen IRA weapons for use in robberies, and his parents made him return the money, believing the matter had been resolved.
-However, he was abducted just days later, followed by McClory, who was taken due to his association with McKinney.
-McClory’s funeral took place on 3 September 1999, with several hundred mourners attending a Requiem Mass at the Holy Spirit Church on Glen Road, where Father Gordon McKendry condemned the killings as a "crime of satanic proportions".
-McKinney’s funeral followed the next day, on 4 September 1999 and he was buried near his friend, McClory, in Milltown Cemetery, Belfast.
+John McClory (18) and Brian McKinney (22) were abducted and killed by the Provisional IRA on 25 May 1978.
+Their remains were discovered in Colgagh Bog, County Monaghan, on 29 June 1999, having been secretly buried for more than two decades.
+McKinney had allegedly taken IRA weapons for use in robberies, and his parents made him return the money, believing the matter resolved.
+However, he was abducted days later, followed by McClory, who was taken because of his association with McKinney.
+McClory's funeral took place on 3 September, with several hundred mourners attending a Requiem Mass at the Holy Spirit Church on Glen Road, where Father Gordon McKendry condemned the killings as a "crime of satanic proportions".
+McKinney's funeral followed the next day, on 4 September, and he was buried near his friend, McClory, in Milltown Cemetery, Belfast.